ghersmann/ghersmann/README.md

 - Photography and old analog cameras

 Fun fact
-- Originally from Sweden, now residing in Germany
+- Originally from Sweden, now living in Germany
+- I have a dog named Bernie